djhmateer/hugo-quickstart/content/posts/45 heineken.md

 - Hallertauer 11g at 10 min

-1042 (1042) OG - which is perfect.
-At 23 litres.
-So will be 4.5%.
+1050 at 25 litres.
+Added an extra 5 litres, so will be about right hitting 1042 goal.

 ## Cool and ferment

-SafLager W-34/70 (SafLager S-23) yeast

-Ferment at 13 degrees (lower end of range for more traditional lager character)
+Ferment at 14 degrees (lower end of range for more traditional lager character)

-Am fermenting both batches at 14 degrees in fridge.
-Lows are 8 degrees at night, but with fermentation and in a garage, I'm thinking this will be fine without the heater plugged in.

-2 weeks - finsihed fermenting, and I took it to LBH.
-Carbed it up and it was good!
-Look reasonable too

-Condition for 10 more days and had to take out of fridge to make room for more lager